 Every building material has its primary weakness.
-Wood rots, metal corrodes and concrete cracks.
+Wood rots, metal corrodes, and concrete cracks.
 Concrete also is prone to surface damage, such as flaking or chipping.
-On the upside, concrete is so massive and durable that sound structures with cracks and surface damage usually can be repaired to like-new condition, unlike rotted wood and corroded metal.
+On the upside, concrete is so massive and durable that sound structures with cracks and surface damage can usually be repaired to like-new condition, unlike rotted wood and corroded metal.
 The secret to a successful concrete repair is using the right repair product.
 There are different repair materials for small vs. large cracks; horizontal vs. vertical structures; shallow vs. deep holes; and localized vs. widespread damage.

 Video of the Day